Energy companies push for proposed merger in New Mexico

 Under the merger, Connecticut-based Avangrid and its parent firm, Iberdrola of Spain, would acquire PNM Resources and its New Mexico and Texas power subsidiaries.
 If approved, the $4.3 billion transaction would affect about 800,000 homes and businesses.

-New Mexico customers earlier this year sounding the alarm over the proposal, citing a sordid track record of reliability and customer service among utilities owned by Avangrid in other states.
+New Mexico customers earlier this year sounded the alarm over the proposal, citing a sordid track record of reliability and customer service among utilities owned by Avangrid in other states.

 Spanish officials also announced in June that Iberdrola executives would be investigated over alleged bribery, breach of privacy and fraud.
 The company has maintained that the executives did nothing wrong.

-Schannauer had blasted Avangrid and Iberdrola earlier this year for failing to disclose information about the problems elsewhere.
-His recommendation again cited missteps and problems, including incomplete responses and overly extensive confidentiality requests.
+The PRC hearing examiner, Ashley Schannauer, had blasted Avangrid and Iberdrola earlier this year for failing to disclose information about the problems elsewhere.
+Schannauer’s recommendation cited missteps and problems, including incomplete responses and overly extensive confidentiality requests.